Death toll hits 217 in shelling of Syria's Homs-group

 "The death toll is now at least 217 people killed in Homs, 138 of them killed in the Khalidiya district," Rami Abdulrahman, head of the British-based group, told Reuters, citing witnesses.

-Residents said Syrian forces began shelling the Khalidiya neighbourhood at around 8 p.m.
+Residents said Syrian forces began shelling the Khalidiya neighborhood at around 8 p.m.
 (1800 GMT) on Friday using artillery and mortars.
 They said at least 36 houses were completely destroyed with families inside.

 "We were sitting inside our house when we started hearing the shelling.
 We felt the bombardment was falling on our heads," said Waleed a resident of Khalidiya.